Knowledge base

 You now have the file you can use to connect to the Openstack administration.

-...of the instance
+... of the instance

-To make your future instance accessible on its different communication ports (SSH & HTTP & HTTPS), create a security group to assign a rule group to a machine with the following command:
+To make your future instance accessible on its various communication ports (SSH & HTTP & HTTPS), create a security group

 openstack security group create —description "Port 22 - 80 - 443 pour Mailman" mailman-sec

-Add Rules to the safety group: mailman-sec
+Add rules to the security group: mailman-sec

 openstack security group rule create --dst-port 80 --protocol TCP mailman-secopenstack security group rule create --dst-port 443 --protocol TCP mailman-secopenstack security group rule create --dst-port 22 --protocol TCP mailman-sec

-Deploy the instance that will contain MailMan.
-For command line use you can use the following command:
+.
+For command line use, you can use the following command:

 openstack server create --flavor a1-ram2-disk20-perf1 --security-group mailman-sec --network ext-net1 --key-name <votre-clé> --image "Debian 11.5 bullseye" mailman3